You may need brake resurfacing if you experience:

 What Is Brake Resurfacing?

 Brake rotor resurfacing removes any corrosion and deposits from brake pads that cause the rotor to have an uneven surface.
-Grooves, warping, and uneven wear negatively affects the performance of the brakes – putting your safety at risk.
+Grooves, warping, and uneven wear negatively affect the performance of the brakes – putting your safety at risk.

 The process is often done at the same time as brake repairs.
 The smooth surface of the rotors combined with replacement brake pads results in maximum brake pad friction and minimum braking vibrations.